taskadapter/redmine-java-api/README.md

 # Redmine/Chiliproject Java API.

-* Requires Java 6+.
-* Uses Redmine's REST API (don't forget to enable it in the Redmine server settings).
+* Uses Redmine's REST API (don't forget to enable it in Redmine server settings).
 * Does not require any plugins installed on Redmine/Chiliproject server.
-* Runs on any standard Java platform
+* Runs on any standard Java 6+ platform.
 * Supports HTTP proxy
 * Supports GZipped responses from servers
 * Uses SLF4J for logging.
 Provide [your own SLF4J binding](http://www.slf4j.org/codes.html#StaticLoggerBinder)